jon-kroko/jon-kroko.github.io/README.md

 ### Developer Info

-To get familiar with the earthquake dataset, you might want to take a look at `example_earthquakes.json` or visit the URL above.
+- To get familiar with the earthquake dataset, you might want to take a look at `example_earthquakes.json` or visit the USGS URL (above).
+- A documentation of the Leaflet map library is available at https://leafletjs.com/.
+- The earthquake data is given in GeoJSON(P) format, which is supported natively by Leaflet: https://leafletjs.com/examples/geojson/